Sean Raggett makes Fratton Park plea as Pompey record biggest attendance since 2020

-Pompey’s goalless draw against Lincoln on Saturday represented the biggest crowd through the gates at PO4 since March 2020.
+Pompey’s goalless draw against Lincoln on Saturday represented the biggest crowd through the gates at PO4 since March 2020 – when Covid struck and stopped fans from attending games.

-Safety issues and redevelopment work had severely hampered the Blues’ match-day capacity throughout the 2021-22 campaign.
+Meanwhile, when supporters were eventually allowed back in, safety issues and redevelopment work severely hampered the Blues’ match-day capacity throughout the 2021-22 campaign.

-Following summer-long renovations to the North and South Stands, Fratton Park returned to full attendance as 17,855 supporters watched Danny Cowley’s men draw 0-0 against the Imps.
+Following major renovations to the North and South stands, Fratton Park returned to more familiar attendance figures on Saturday as 17,855 fans watched Danny Cowley’s men draw 0-0 against the Imps.

-Saturday’s game marked a step in the right direction as refurbishments on Pompey’s home is set to enter it’s next stage with work on the Milton End to begin in October.
+The game marked another step in the right direction as refurbishments on Pompey’s home is set to enter it’s next stage with work on the Milton End to begin in October.

-Raggett has now urged his side to reap the benefits from the impressive home atmosphere and believes it can play a major role in Pompey’s promotion push.
+Now Raggett has urged his side to reap the benefits of the Blues’ passionate support at a new-look Fratton Park – claiming it can play a major role in a promotion push this season.

 Speaking after Saturday’s draw, he told The News: That was a really good one.
 The fans are always class here and I expected nothing less to be honest.